ashisharya65/Learn-Bicep/1. Beginners/Module1/AzureResourceManager.md

 - <b>Management group</b>: A logical container that you use to manage more than one subscription.
 You can define a hierarchy of management groups, subscriptions, resource groups, and resources to efficiently manage access, policies, and compliance through inheritance.

 - <b>Azure Resource Manager template (ARM template)</b>: A template file that defines one or more resources to deploy to a resource group, subscription, management group, or tenant.
 You can use the template to deploy the resources in a consistent and repeatable way.
 There are two types of ARM template files: JSON and Bicep.
 This module focuses on the Bicep type of ARM template.

+## Benefits

+Resource Manager provides many benefits and capabilities related to infrastructure as code resource provisioning:

+- You can deploy, manage, and monitor the resources in your solution as a group instead of individually.
+- You can redeploy your solution throughout the development lifecycle and have confidence that your resources are deployed in a consistent state.
+- You can manage your infrastructure through declarative templates instead of by using scripts.
+- You can specify resource dependencies to ensure that resources are deployed in the correct order.